 QuickBooks and MYOB are two common accounting software packages that organisations use.
 If you’re interested in financial management, payroll or bookkeeping then having a good understanding of financial software packages is essential.

 These are just some of the computer skills that an employer may find valuable.
 Don’t forget to read the position description thoroughly so that you can highlight your relevant technical skills to match the job.
 You may not have formal qualifications in computers to list on your resume but your everyday computer use could be adapted into workplace environments.
 Remember, once you have a basic understanding of software packages, expanding your knowledge and expertise just takes more practice!

-If you’d like to upgrade your computer skills or just learn the basics, Learn Local organisations can help.
-Many Learn Local organisations offer computer classes from switching a computer on, to creating and maintaining websites.
-Find out more here https://learnlocal.org.au/wycl/computing/
+If you’d like to upgrade your computer skills or just learn the basics, Learn Local providers can help.
+Many Learn Local providers offer computer classes from switching a computer on, to creating and maintaining websites.
+Find out more here http://learnlocal.org.au/wycl/computing/

 Stay smart online